Emma Forsayth: Biography

-Emma Eliza Coe was born in 1850, in what is now American Samoa.
-Her father was a man called Jonas Myndersse Coe, a United States commercial representative.
-Her mother was called Joana Talelatale, a Samoan belonging to the Malietoa dynasty.
-Her mother’s bloodline was related to the Moli tribe, and Emma was recognized by the Malietoa as a princess.
+Emma Eliza Coe was born on 26 September 1850 in Apia, Samoa.
+Her father was Jonas Myndersse Coe, a United States commercial representative.
+Her mother was Joana Le'utu Taletale, a member of the Samoan Mālietoa dynasty.
+Her mother's bloodline was related to the Moli tribe, and Emma was recognized by the Mālietoa as a princess.
 At the age of twelve, she entered the school at Subiaco, near Parramatta, to be educated for a time in the care of the Benedictine Nuns.

-In 1869, she married a Scottish seaman called James Forsayth, a Scottish.
-Together they set up a shipping and trading business in American Samoa.
+In 1869, she married a Scottish seaman named James Forsayth.
+Together they set up a shipping and trading business in Samoa.
 Emma Coe participated in island politics with her father but fell out of favor with the local population after he was deported in 1876.
 Around this time, her husband was said to be lost at sea, but there was no confirmation that he was dead.

-In 1878, she left American Samoa with an Australian lover, James Farrell, who was known as a blackbirder, captain, and trader for the Duke of York Islands in between New Britain and New Ireland.
+In 1878, she left Samoa with an Australian trader, Thomas Farrell, who was known as a blackbirder, captain, and trader for the Duke of York Islands in between New Britain and New Ireland.
 There they traded mainly copra with the local population for beads, tobacco, knives, and mirrors.
 The area where Emma and Farrell traded was largely unsettled by Europeans, in part due to resistance from the local population.

 Emma and Farrell were to assist people who were involved in the Marquis de Rays incident, when over 500 people were swindled out of their life savings to form a new colony at the southeastern tip of New Ireland.
 Four ships sailed from France between January 1880 and August 1881: the Chandernagore, Genil, India, and Neu-Bretagne.
 This practically marooned the colonists while the founder reported the progress of the colony in an extremely positive light in his newspaper, La Nouvelle France, in Paris.
 Emma and Farrell assisted the marooned colonists in moving to Australia.
 De Rays was later tried and found guilty of fraud in France.

 In 1881, Emma became interested in land around the Gazelle Peninsula of New Britain and differed with Farrell, who continued trading.
-Emma bought the land from the local chiefs and with the assistance of her Danish brother-in-law, Richard Parkinson, set up a large coconut and cocoa plantation around Kokopo, East New Britain.
+Emma bought the land from the local chiefs and with the assistance of her Anglo-German brother-in-law, Richard Parkinson, set up a large coconut and cocoa plantation around Kokopo, East New Britain.

 In 1893, Emma married Paul Kolbe, a German colonial official and former army captain who was nearly fifteen years her junior.
 Her commercial empire was still in full swing when she learned of increasing tensions between Germany and Britain in the colonies and Europe towards the end of 1907.
 Emma sold off most of her assets in c.
 1910 to Heinrich Rudolph Wahlen of Hamburgische Südsee AG.

 She died in Monte Carlo in 1913, and her ashes were subsequently buried in New Guinea.